-Per RHY Regulations at 45 CFR 1351.18 (c), the facilities of your Maternity Group Home project must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals in a single structure.
-The maximum capacity may be higher only in the following circumstances:

-- If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities. - If your facility is located within a single floor of an apartment building.
-In that case, the floor of the structure where you provide services must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals.

-The minimum and maximum capacity numbers include both youth and their dependent children.

-You must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children.

-You must make sure that accommodations limit the risk of injuries associated with hazards including, but not limited to:
+- Per RHY Regulations at 45 CFR 1351.18 (c), the facilities of your TLP project must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals in a single structure. - The maximum capacity may be higher only in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities. - If your facility is located within a single floor of an apartment building.
+In that case, the floor of the structure where you provide services must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals. - If your TLP supports pregnant or parenting youth, the minimum and maximum capacity numbers include both youth and their dependent children. - If your TLP supports pregnant or parenting youth, you must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children. - You must make sure that accommodations limit the risk of injuries associated with hazards including, but not limited to: - Falling. - Burning. - Electrical hazards. - Drowning. - Sudden Infant Death Syndrome (SIDS).

-- Falling.

-- · Burning.

-- Electrical hazards.

-- · Drowning.

-- Sudden Infant Death Syndrome (SIDS).